 I spend a fair bit of time thinking about how to help people understand how to use and evaluate their tools.
-In addition to serving as a Teaching Assistant for existing courses, I have designed the courses Introduction to C Memory Management and C++ Object-Oriented Programming (IAP 2010) and So You've Always Wanted to Learn Haskell?
+In addition to serving as a Teaching Assistant for existing courses, I have designed the short courses Introduction to C Memory Management and C++ Object-Oriented Programming (IAP 2010) and So You've Always Wanted to Learn Haskell?
 (IAP 2010).
 You may see my CV for a complete listing of my teaching experience.

 Profiles and Interviews.

-Relevant Activities and Links.
+Other Relevant Activities and Links.

 As of fall 2013, I have been co-directing NeuWrite Boston, a collaborative working group for scientists and writers, with Amanda Gefter.
 Our goal is to improve and innovate the state of science communication.

 I also have a couple of satirical photo blogs.
 My brogramming project examines the "brogrammer" trope in tech culture and also society's image of the programmer.
 My Strong Reject meme satirizes the human aspects of the scientific reviewing process.